justinh9/justinh9/index.md

 <p>
-	I'm a grade 11 student at Hugh McRoberts Secondary School.
-I'm most passionate about math contests and olympiads but I also enjoy learning chemistry and physics.
+	I'm a grade 11 student at Hugh McRoberts Secondary School and also a concurrent student studying mathematics at the University of British Columbia.
+I'm most passionate about math contests/olympiads but I also enjoy learning chemistry, physics and a myriad of other subjects.
 </p>
 <h2> Hobbies </h2>
 <ul>
-	<li> I love to solve math olympiad problems. </li>
+	<li> I love to solve math olympiad problems </li>
 	<li> I like learning university level chemistry and physics </li>
+	<li> I enjoy playing and learning chess.
+Visit my profile <a href="https://https://www.chess.com/member/justin124810">here</a> </li>
-	<li> I like debating and attending Model United Nations Conferences. </li>
+	<li> I take pleasure in debating and attending Model United Nations Conferences </li>
 </ul>
 <h2> Interests </h2>
 <ul>